 2) Two 1/4” Instrument Cables

 I prefer using the right-angled guitar jacks just because I sit down to record and I almost never stand up to play the guitar.
-As I said in my other article, I would recommend getting one straight-cable (also on Amazon) and one right-angled jack.
+As I said in my other article, I would recommend getting one straight cable and one right-angled jack.